 - (04-06 February 2015) Fourth International Postgraduate Conference on Language and Cognition (ELC4)

 - (18-19 October 2013) Englishes Today International Conference: Theoretical and methodological issues

 University of Cantabria

-- (25-27 June 2018) "V Congreso Internacional de Lingüística y Literatura.
-Intersecciones en el estudio de lenguas modernas".
+- (25-27 June 2018) V Congreso Internacional de Lingüística y Literatura: Intersecciones en el Estudio de Lenguas Modernas

-- (2016/17) Modern language: Language 1, III: English (2nd year, Degree in Translation and Interpretation)
+Language 2, III: English (Degree in Translation and Interpreting)

-- (2014/15) History of the first foreign language: English (3rd year, Degree in Foreign Languages)
+Variation and changes in the first foreign language: English (Degree in Foreign Languages)